thomasxu9001/figured-starter/test.md

 #### Running the environment

 1. Fork this repository.
+2. Add your commits, please don't squash them into the original repository commits, it makes it difficult to see your work.

-2. Refer to the main readme for instructions on running the app.
+3. Refer to the main readme for instructions on running the app.